Computer Science (MSc)

 Course overview

-The Computer Science MSc is for technically minded graduates with experience in computer science, mathematics or physical sciences.
-Ranked 4th in the UK (REF 2021), Warwick's Computer Science department is one of the top Computer Science departments in the UK and it will train you in using the latest techniques in academia and industry while providing you with a set of skills essential in your future career.
-Starting from the 2026/27 academic year, Warwick’s MSc in Computer Science will feature a redesigned and flexible programme structure, giving students the option to pursue a general Computer Science MSc or follow a specialised pathway in AI, Data Analytics, or Security.
-This innovative design offers three tailored routes of specialisation to suit individual goals:
+Ranked 4th in the UK (REF 2021), Warwick's Computer Science department is one of the top Computer Science departments in the UK.
+We will train you in using the latest techniques in academia and industry while providing you with a set of skills that will be essential in your future career.

 - Artificial Intelligence & Machine Learning

-The general MSc in Computer Science offers a comprehensive foundation in Computer Science theory and applications, while the specialised pathways enable you to focus on specific areas that match your professional or academic interests.
+The general MSc in Computer Science offers a comprehensive foundation in Computer Science theory and applications, while the specialisms enable you to focus on specific areas that match your professional or academic interests.
+You will have the first term to explore your options and decide whether you would like to follow one of the specialisms or continue with the general Computer Science masters.
+Those wanting to specialise will have their specialist status recognised in their award title.

 General entry requirements